Comparison between Esperanto and Ido: Number of speakers

 Esperanto is estimated to have approximately 100,000 to 2 million fluent speakers.
-In the same manner estimates for the number of Ido speakers are far from accurate, but 1,000 to a 5,000 is most likely.
+In the same manner estimates for the number of Ido speakers are far from accurate, but a few thousand is most likely.
 It is also important to note the distinction between the number of speakers compared to the number of supporters; the two languages resemble each other enough that a few weeks of study will enable one to understand the other with little difficulty, and there are a number of people that have learned Ido out of curiosity but prefer to support the larger Esperanto movement and vice versa.

 The number of participants at the respective international conferences is also much different: Esperanto conferences average 2000 to 3000 participants every year whereas Ido conferences have around 10 participants each year.
 Each language also has a number of regional conferences during the year on a much less formal basis, and with smaller numbers.